gongcastro/upfthesis/README.md

 quarto use template gongcastro/upfthesis
 ```

-This will install the extension and create an example qmd file that you can use as a starting place for your article.
+This will install the extension and create an set up the structure of the project.
+Several folders and files will be created:

+*

 ## Using